One of Ohio's Top-Rated Bankruptcy Attorneys,

 Keep Your Home and Car Secure and Safe in Bankruptcy

-I file hundreds of consumer bankruptcy cases each year in Dayton and Southern Ohio generally.
-Very rarely do we see any reason to not keep property in bankruptcy.
+I file hundreds of consumer bankruptcy cases each year in Dayton and Southern Ohio.
+Very rarely do we see any reason not to keep property in bankruptcy.
 Keeping your cars and home is the norm when filing Chapter 7 or 13.

 There is no limit, in bankruptcy law, on the number of cars or vehicles you may own and keep.
 The law is concerned with the amount of equity you have, and the name on the title, if a car, or the deed, if a house.